NoahCornish/durhamregionCOVID-19/README.md

 This data has been complied from the Durham Region COVID-19 Tracker and the Open Data site from the Region of Durham.

 NOTE:
-Durham VOCs Positivity will be updated every few days.
+Durham VOCs Positivity will be updated every few days (Wednesday's and Saturday's).

 It will be updated daily by 10:00PM EST